 A centerpiece of the North Country Trail, the Copper Falls State Park segment is among the most essential hikes in the state of Wisconsin.
-Imagine descending on hand laid stone steps into a deep and ancient river gorge between the thunder of twin waterfalls as dew drops hang from cedar leaves, the first sunbeams of a new day cutting through the dawn mist.
 The river gorge where the Tyler Forks meets the Bad River is a fantastical gash in the world, exposing a tumultuous and vibrant northern forest ecology rooted in some of the oldest exposed bedrock in the world.
+The trail descends on hand laid stone steps into this deep and ancient river gorge between the thunder of twin waterfalls.
+Most visitors will never venture beyond this centerpiece to the longer lengths of the NCT in the northern reaches of the park.
+This length and its connection to other NCT segments opens experiential opportunities for long distance and overnight hiking that compliments the breathtaking views in the waterfall gorge.

 Since its initial founding the North Country National Scenic Trail (NCT) has featured a segment at Copper Falls State Park in Ashland County Wisconsin.
-In recent years the trail has grown within the park itself to a full 7-miles where it connects directly to the Mellen segment in the southwest corner of the park and to the Porcupine Hill Segment in the northwest corner.
+In recent years the trail has grown within the park itself to 10.5-miles in length where it connects directly to the Mellen segment in the southwest corner of the park and to the Porcupine Hill Segment in the northwest corner.
 These certified NCT tails form long distance backpacking footpath extending uninterrupted from the Potato River in Iron County to the St. Croix River in Douglas County.

 The NCT Copper Falls Segment provides modern campgrounds with water, showers, and electricity, a more primitive remote campsite, a free dispersed camping area and countless scenic overlooks in a genuine north woods forest that majestic white tailed deer and black bears call home.